Performing Under Pressure

 In order to enrol in this subject, you must be accepted into one of the following degrees:

 In high performance sport, athletes and coaches recognise that psychological preparation and associated performance strategies are critical to sporting success.
-Therefore, the aim of this subject is to develop in students an understanding of theoretical concepts and their practical application of sport and performance psychology as they relate to high performance athletes and the environments in which they operate.
+Therefore, the aim of this subject is to develop in students an understanding of theoretical concepts and their practical application of sport and performance psychology, and their practical application as they relate to high performance athletes and the environments in which they operate.
 The subject will address basic and contemporary skill-acquisition and performance psychological concepts related to sport performance in high-pressure situations and their application into practice in a variety of high-pressure contexts.

 By developing evidence-based knowledge of performance psychology and skill-acquisition concepts and ideas, and their application in high performance sport, students will discover that psychology is as much about understanding the contexts, tasks, and environments of high performance sport as it is about the individual athlete’s mind and behaviour.
 The emphasis is on translating theory into practice with a means to determining the power of understanding and applying psychology in the arena of high performance sport, within appropriate scope of practice and referral pathways.

 In order to best enable students to achieve unit learning outcomes and develop graduate attributes, standards-based assessment is utilised, consistent with University assessment requirements.
 Media presentation assessments are used to allow students to demonstrate their understanding and application of knowledge, reflect on their practice in a high performance setting, and communication in a range of applied sport science settings.
-Assessments allow for progressive development of knowledge, requiring application, and reflection on learning as an iterative process.
-That is, assessment 2 will reflect and build upon assessment 1, and assessment 3 will reflect and build upon assessment 2
+The three assessment tasks allow for progressive development of knowledge, requiring application, and reflection on learning as an iterative process.
+That is, assessment 2 will reflect and build upon assessment 1, and assessment 3 will reflect and build upon assessment 2.
+Students must achieve a cumulative grade of at least 50% across all assessments.